 Statement of Purpose/Goals & Objectives

 VEC employs Integrated Vegetation Management (IVM), a system of managing plant communities that considers a combination of methods to control undesirable vegetation and that includes biological, chemical, cultural and physical (e.g. mechanical and manual) methods of control.
 In general, physical and/or chemical control methods are the most appropriate and most frequently used vegetation control options for utility rights-of-way.
-The retention of low-growing, compatible vegetation will inhibit the future growth of incompatible species and is therefore considered a form of biological control.
+The retention of low-growing, compatible vegetation inhibits the future growth of incompatible species and is therefore considered a form of biological control.
 Other biological controls (e.g. grazing by animals) and cultural controls (e.g. using fire to eliminate undesirable vegetation) have limited application and are seldom used.
 (See section below for more information on herbicide application.)

+Before doing vegetation management work on an individual’s property, VEC or the contractor who is doing the work makes every reasonable effort to contact the property owner before starting work.
 In cases where VEC or contractors have not been able to notify landowners in person, maintenance activities will not take place for a minimum of five days after a message is left (either phone or hang tag).
-If five days have passed and the member has not made contact with the specified foreperson maintenance activities will take place without any further notice.
+If five days have passed and the member has not made contact with the specified foreperson, maintenance activities will take place without any further notice.